Reizeron/High-Rock-Zero/content/Topics/Religion and Cosmology/Phynaster.md

 >*;Phynaster from Elven point of view*

 >[!dialogue] Class;Priest Faction;Direnni Author;R-Zero
 >Lord Phynaster is the ancestor-spirit of Clan [[Direnni]].
 In the Merethic era he discovered the [[Adamantine Tower]] and achieved enlightenment after long meditations at its very summit, before returning to the Summerset islands.
-Centuries later, his descendants claimed [[Balfiera]] as their birthright and established the [[Direnni Convent]] Of Phynaster And All the Aedra.
+Centuries later, his descendants claimed [[Balfiera]] as their birthright and established the [[Direnni Convent]] of Phynaster And All the Aedra.
 >*;Phynaster from Direnni point of view*

 >[!dialogue] Class;Priest Class;Monk Class;Healer Faction;NineDivines Author;R-Zero